South LA crash: At least 8 injured after multi-vehicle crash involving LAPD vehicle

 The crash occurred at the intersection of Main Street and Martin Luther King Jr. Boulevard shortly before 10 p.m., according to LAFD.

-Paramedics worked to free at least one LAPD officer from the wreckage and was transported to a hospital.
+Paramedics worked to free at least one LAPD officer from the wreckage and the officer was transported to a hospital.

 AIR7 HD showed an LAPD vehicle heavily damaged after a crash with a tow truck.
-It appeared at least one other vehicle was involved in the collision as debris was scattered on the road.
+It appeared at least two other vehicles were involved in the collision as debris was scattered on the road.

 LAFD said two people suffered critical injuries and six others had minor injuries.